shipyardapp/Shipyard-Documentation/docs/blueprint-library/dropbox.md

 To get started with any Dropbox Blueprints, you will need to create have a Dropbox app and a Service Token for that app.
 This Service Token is a secure way for Shipyard to access Dropbox and will be required for **every** Dropbox Blueprint.

-It should be noted that this service token will usually be tied directly to your user account, giving our Dropbox Blueprints access to any file you have access to.
+This service token will usually be tied directly to your user account, giving our Dropbox Blueprints access to any file you have access to.

 ### Creating a Dropbox App